target/cloudpunch/docs/examples.md

 - `-r2` - The second environment or region OpenRC file.
 - `-e2` - The second environment or region environment file.
 This is optional.
 If not given, the environment file given by `-e` will be used.

-The master instance will be created on environment 1 or region 1 with servers while environment 2 or region 2 will contain clients.
+Environment or region 1 will host servers while environment or region 2 will host clients.

 ## Post Test Cleanup of Resources

 By default CloudPunch will cleanup resources when completed.
-However if cases where troubleshooting is needed or to run a test without keeping a connection alive to the master instance, you can disable this feature.
+However if cases where troubleshooting is needed or to run a test without keeping CloudPunch running, you can disable this feature.
 Add the following to the configuration file:

 ```yaml
 cleanup_resources: false